tcarland/tcanetpp/README.md

   Visual studio project files should be provided for win32 support (only the thread classes are unsupported with windows and are not compiled; The win32 pthread library may be compatible, but ymmv).

+#### Documentation
+  The library is being documented in an API format via doxygen.
+Run 'make documentation' to generate the docs (doxygen req.)